Retention is the lifeblood of successful, long-standing business.

 However: A handful of people still don’t seem to fully grasp reciprocity — a behavior that could be considered to be at the very core of Social Media etiquette — not to mention that of Digital Marketing and business as a whole.

-If you’re going to ask something of somebody, make sure you’ve given them a good reason to want to help you.
+If you’re going to ask something of somebody, make sure you’ve already given them a good reason to want to help you.

 I’ve received first-touch messages as blunt as this…